 - Crucial for delicate aquarium environments needing the essentials

-- Reduces aquarium casualties in case of power outage
+- Reduces aquarium casualties in case of a power outage

 - Gives you peace of mind while you’re gone for an extended amount of time